 As we have given so much importance to groups in MG, let's find out what the tools are for working with them:

-The third one works just by clicking it.
-All the objects on the screen, singles or groups, selected or not, will be grouped and the group then selected.
+the screen, singles or groups, selected or not, will be grouped and the group then

 One last thing to be said about groups is that their use makes it easier to select objects.
 In fact, when a new group is created, it is placed over the last object created on the screen ( as it is the last object).
 One way to change the order of objects and to make one of them the "last one" is simply to select it, to group itself alone and to ungroup it.
 It will be placed over all the rest on the screen.
 The user should experiment with this mechanism as it is useful with selection (one of the points to improve in the TO DO list of MG).